-The repair team (which consists of some of the same people that help out at Borrow Don’t Buys repair cafes) spend hours ensuring each piece of technology is thoroughly inspected and cleaned (physically and digitally), upgraded, (using second-hand parts where possible) before having all new software installed.
-When the team is satisfied that the item is in good working order and it has been safety tested, the community helpers collect it back up and work with Nudge Community Builders to find local Plymouth families that are struggling in the new online world of physical distance, lockdown and home education.
+Our repair team (which consists of some of the same people that used to volunteer at Borrow Don’t Buy’s past repair cafes) spend hours ensuring each piece of technology is thoroughly inspected and cleaned (physically and digitally), upgraded, (using second-hand parts where possible) before having all new software installed.
+When the team is satisfied that the item is in good working order and it has been safety tested, it is packaged up in nice new packaging and is distributed to people in need of online access.

-This process has been going on for two months with some 30 or more devices being repurposed and has already helped a number of families and individuals in one of the city’s most deprived areas.
+This project has been ongoing for almost 3 years with some 300 plus devices being repurposed and has already helped many families and individuals in one of the city’s most deprived areas.
 But Borrow Don’t Buy isn’t going to stop now!
-The plan is to partner with other organisations and extend the scheme across the city, helping even more isolated and struggling households feel a bit more connected with the outside world.

-If you would like to support this project, please use our donation button.
+If you would like to support this project, please use our donation button or click here to find out more.
 Thanks!